dgrunwald/arden2bytecode/README.md

 Before regenerating the parser, you should delete the old `analysis`,`lexer`, `node`,`parser` directories to ensure there aren't any old files left behind.

-If you use Eclipse to build, compiling the compiler is done automatically.
+If you use Eclipse to build, compiling the parser is done automatically.
 The Eclipse project has a SableCC builder in Project -> Properties -> Builders.
 The SableCC builder of the project basically starts the Ant task `sableCC` contained in build.xml.
-As building the compiler has only to be done initially and after changes of the grammar, you can disable the SableCC builder if you want to save time.
+As building the parser has only to be done initially and after changes of the grammar, you can disable the SableCC builder if you want to save time.

 If you use Ant to build, SableCC is started automatically.
 Again, if you want